General Statement: 2026

 This series evolved as an extension of my previous series Swing, which focused on the repetition and juxtaposition of lines and color to convey a visual representation of memory.
 Peel developed as a sculptural approach to this same concept of creating physical memories - it is a physical and abstract act of layering.
 The importance of materials specifically the physicality of the parchment paper helped develop this series; I began to think of the layers of paper as abstract layers of memory - peeling them back to reveal these skin-like planes.
-These planes of memory resemble a book frozen in time, The three-dimensional qualities of these paintings utilize the importance of shadows, extending the pieces further thus activating the space around them.
+The three-dimensional qualities of these paintings utilize the importance of shadows, extending the pieces and activating the space around them.

-Working with acrylics has shifted my overall aesthetics - a literal lightness in both color, weight, and mood has evolved within my process.
+Shifting from oils to acrylics has altered my overall aesthetics.
+This series, though limited, exposed a literal lightness incolor, weight, and mood.
 The bold, bright, and energetic colors contrast the heaviness and anxiety-inducing atmosphere of today’s world.
 By experimenting more with layers, I began to reverse paint the lines on plastic surfaces and incorporated gel-medium to peel the layers off into painted skins and use them as a physical sculptural element - building surfaces, and creating patterned compositions.
 This methodology of line-making has always been a meditative process - recalling back to my series “Swing” which used line and color to represent a physical representation of memory like a ripple or wave of thoughts.

 My process includes stuffing, layering, folding, and draping acrylic and latex paint skins, paper, and fabric as a way of connecting the physicality of my materials with the fleshiness of the body.
 The shapes swell and fold, and I’m fascinated by the way paint can be manipulated as an organic sculptural form and yet sometimes behaves in unexpected ways.
 By stuffing these forms, they can be perceived as more human and therefore more relatable.
 These works project qualities of power, tenderness, intimacy, and fragility, which all help give the work life.
 There’s also a vague erotic suggestion and voyeuristic appeal in seeing these abstract gluttonous forms exposed – the work almost begs to be touched.